-What are the characteristic of sciatica?
+What are the characteristics of sciatica?

-- Constant pain in only one side of the buttock or leg but rarely can occur in both legs
+- Constant pain in only one side of the buttock or leg, but can (rarely) occur in both legs

-- Pain can travel down to different spots in the buttocks, leg or calf depending on the individual nerve being compressed
+- Pain can travel down to different spots in the buttocks, leg, or calf depending on the individual nerve being compressed

 - Pain that is worse when sitting